juanialvarez87/TP-2-Programaci-n-1-Ej-2/README.md

-# TP-2-Programaci-n-1-Ej-2
+# TP-2-Programacion-1-Ej-2-A
-Repositorio del Ejercicio 2
+Repositorio del Ejercicio 2 A